kkrruumm/void-install-script/README.md

 UKI setup *will* provide full-disk-encryption as both / and /boot will be encrypted with luks2 as opposed to luks1 with grub.

-Do keep in mind potential security issues regarding weaker key derivation functions, such as pbkdf2 which is used with luks1 here, rather than argon2id with luks2.
+Do keep in mind potential security issues regarding weaker key derivation functions, such as pbkdf2 which is used with luks1, rather than argon2id with luks2.

 UKIs *can* both be a bit touchy on some (non entirely UEFI standards compliant) motherboards, though this doesn't seem to be much of a problem as long as we "trick" boards into not deleting the boot entry.